urbit/urbit.org-reloaded/content/applications/~dister-dister-sidnym-ladrut/quorum.md

 Quorum is a Stack Overflow/Quora style application that allows individuals to submit and vote on questions and answers in threads.

+To join the Urbit Foundation's [battery payload] board, when prompted to add a board, enter `~dister-dozzod-lapdeg` as the provider, and `battery-payload` as the board.

 ![Screenshot](https://storage.googleapis.com/media.urbit.org/site/ecosystem/applications/quorum.png)